perpetual huddle

 caught my eye for the first time,

-a name that sounds
+"the loyal." a name that sounds

 a little boring, but trustworthy,